Save Mart Center: Facilities

 Save Mart Center encompasses approximately 40,000 m^{2} (430,000 ft^{2}) on three primary levels; an event level and two concourses, plus a club level mezzanine.
 The facility includes 32 revenue-generating suites and eight party suites, located on the main concourse level.
 Seating capacities are approximately 15,596 for basketball, 14,224 for hockey, 8,000 for half-house concerts, 15,500 for end-stage concerts, and 18,000 for center-stage concerts.

 The arena's main exterior landmark is the 37 m (93 ft) Larry A. Shehadey Clock Tower.
 13 stories in-all, it was named for the founder of Producers Dairy Foods, a Fresno-based dairy company, who donated US$3 million towards construction.
 The lobby at the arena's southeast entrance is named after Shehadey’s late wife, Elayne Shehadey.

 The majority of the funding for the facility came from two sources.
-Save Mart Supermarkets paid US$40 million for 20 years naming rights, and the Pepsi Bottling Group paid a similar sum for exclusive, indefinite beverage dispensing rights.
+Save Mart Supermarkets paid US$40 million for 20 year naming rights, and the Pepsi Bottling Group paid a similar sum for exclusive, indefinite beverage dispensing rights.
 Total construction costs exceeded US$100 million and when completed, represented the largest privately funded complex of any university in the United States.

 The Bulldog Foundation donated money for the following amenities at Save Mart Center: